Inside one of the oldest and most expensive mansions in Charleston, which is selling for $16 million and was once owned by Abraham Lincoln’s granddaughter

 Source: Handsome Properties

-In its lifetime, The Sword Gate House has been an inn, a private all-girls school …

-… and was once owned by a granddaughter of President Abraham Lincoln.
-While it was intended to be a seasonal residence for Jessie Lincoln Randolph, who bought the mansion in 1930, she never ended up living in it.
+… and was intended to be a seasonal residence for Jessie Lincoln Randolph, a granddaughter of President Abraham Lincoln, who bought the mansion in 1930 but never ended up living in it.

 - source